Bus crash in snowy Serbia kills 3, injures 32

-Serbian police say a bus has skidded off the road and overturned amid wintry weather, killing three people and injuring 32 others.
+A bus skidded off the road and overturned amid wintry weather in southern Serbia, killing three people and injuring 32 others, police said.

 The accident happened early Sunday on the main highway in southern Serbia near the town of Leskovac.
-Police say the bus had Macedonian license plates.
+Police said the bus had Macedonian license plates and local media reported it was heading toward Austria from Macedonia.

 Doctors at the hospital in Leskovac say four of those hurt in the crash have serious injuries but they are not life-threatening.